lukechanning/grayscale-press/README.md

 I do not take credit, for the designing of this template!

-The original version can be found at [Start Bootstrap](http://startbootstrap.com/) - [Grayscale](http://startbootstrap.com/template-overviews/grayscale/)
+## What is it?

-[Grayscale](http://startbootstrap.com/template-overviews/grayscale/) is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
-This template features various content sections and a Google Maps section with a custom map marker.
+Grayscale Press is a WordPress reworking of [Grayscale](http://startbootstrap.com/template-overviews/grayscale/), a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
+It is designed to be a rapid-fire solution to a landing page for your WP installation.
+It is meant to stand oustide your theme, acting as a special-cases page for events, promotions, etc. It's also made to look bloody good, of course!

-## What's different?

-This version of the template uses Compass and SASS instead of LESS, and builds on the bower dependency manager.
+The template itself uses Gulp, Bower and SCSS for development.
+You do not need to use these things, if you want to work out of the box.
+If you want to do some customization, it should be easier thanks to the extras!

 ## Getting Started